articulate/hermes/docs/api.md

 const [ entity, version ] = await UserActivation.fetch(userId)
 ```

-If you another consumer instance has written to the same stream before you act on this projected state, then your state is stale, and you'll need to retry.
+If another consumer instance has written to the same stream before you act on this projected state, then your state is stale, and you'll need to retry.
 To do this, be sure to specify the `expectedVersion` of the stream on your message:

 ```js
 writeMessage({